October 10, 2023

 How do you get specialized?
 Oftentimes there are in-hospital courses, on-the-job training, or national training programs for learning advanced skills.

-Part Two What Does a Surgical Technologist Do?
+What Does a Surgical Technologist Do?

-Surgical technologists have a variety of duties before, during, and after surgical procedures.
+Surgical techs have a variety of duties before, during, and after surgical procedures.
 The primary responsibility of a surgical tech is to ensure the operating room and surgical instruments are sterile, and ensuring the surgeons have all the instruments and materials they will need for the procedure.

 Other main responsibilities include:

-Part Five How Do You Become a Surgical Technologist?
+How To Become a Surgical Technologist

 Step 1: Graduate high school or earn a GED

 High school students who want to become surgical techs should take courses in biology, anatomy, and hard sciences in order to prepare for advanced science courses.
+Gaining an internship at a local healthcare system is also helpful to gain general experience in a healthcare environment.

 Step 2: Enroll in an accredited surgical tech program